PomonaCS/Readmes/6) Autocomplete/README.md

 ### `AutocompleteInterface`

-This class provides the interface for Autocomplete.
-You can use it to see the signature of the method you need to implement.
-Autocomplete should implement this interface, and it basically serves as a suggestion for how this class should work.
+This class provides the interface for `Autocomplete`.
+You can use it to see the signature of the method you need to implement. `Autocomplete` should implement this interface, and it basically serves as a suggestion for how this class should work.

 ### `Term`